 If you’re about to buy a carpet, congratulations!
 You’re going to be part of the select group of people who know what Carpet Tuft is.
-And it’s super important to buy a carpet the right way!
+And it’s super important to buy a carpet wisely!

 But don’t worry!
 We’re here to help!
-At Carpet and Rug World we want to help our readers know exactly what they need to know to make an informed purchase.
+At Carpet and Rug World we want to help our readers discover exactly what they need to make an informed purchase.
 It’s very important because you can save a lot of money by knowing exactly what you need!

 This guides might help you get started:

 Carpet Pile and its height can be very important when it comes to buying a carpet.
 Learn about the different types and heights in this Ultimate Guide!

 Padding is a huge part of buying a carpet.
 But it’s not easy to understand and many salespeople make it hard on purpose.
 This Ultimate Guide covers everything you need to make a buying decision.